-The aim of the meeting is to establish the facts and make recommendations which will assure the complainant that his or her complaint has been taken seriously.
-The panel shall in as far as reasonably possible resolve the complaint and achieve reconciliation between the school and complainant.
+The aim of the hearing is to establish the facts and make recommendations which will assure the complainant that his or her complaint has been taken seriously.
+The panel should always seek to resolve the complaint and achieve reconciliation between the school and complainant.
 It is recognised that the complainant may not be satisfied with the outcome, if the hearing does not find in their favour.
-However it is hoped that they will feel that the consideration of their complaint has been robust.
+However, it is hoped that they will feel that the consideration of their complaint has been robust.

-The Chair of the Panel needs to ensure that that the complainant is notified of the panel's decision, in writing, within five school working days
+The Chair of the Panel needs to ensure that that the complainant is notified of the panel's decision, in writing, within 2 working days.